 Estimating valuations across geographic regions is not quite an apples-to-apples comparison.
 The challenges above undoubtedly reflect current valuations.
 They’re the best judge of future returns we have, and suggest future returns of international equities, particularly emerging markets, will be higher than U.S. equities.

 Keep in mind, just because international equities have trailed U.S. equities for an extended period does not mean this performance will continue indefinitely.
 Since there are no crystal balls, it’s best to maintain some exposure to international equities as part of a diverse portfolio.

-At AWM&T, our vision is to ensure the financial security and independence of the American Armed Forces community by providing trusted financial planning, investment management, and trust services.
+At AWM&T, our vision is to be the Premier provider of insurance, financial and survivor services to the American Armed Forces community by providing trusted financial planning, investment management, and trust services.

 1. Ben Carlson, “Learning to Love-or at Least Live With-Those Painful Stock Market Losses” Fortune.com, October 12, 2019.